muhammed-mizaj/Earno-Calc/README.md

 You can sign in to the app, and create your own profile or use as guest
 <h3>Features</h3>

-- User can Income Category
+- User can add Income Category
-- User can Expense Category
+- User can add Expense Category
-- User can each transaction by describing purpose,date,amount,category type,category
+- User can add each transaction by describing purpose,date,amount,category type,category
 - Show Red icon on list for expense transactions.
 - Show Green icon on list for income transactions.